nautsimon/my-first-freelancing-projects/README.md

 **2019**
 --------------------
 [[RD Recicla](https://rdrecicla.com)]
-I was hired to create RD Recicla to help people recycle in the dominican republic.
+<br />I was hired to create RD Recicla to help people recycle in the dominican republic.
 There is a language toggle and custom google map.
 The google map api is no longer connected to a credit card so there is an overlay on the map.

-[[Root Cellar Makerspace placeholder website](https://lucid-kare-8f5870.netlify.app)] I created this placeholder for a makerspace founding group I was part of when I was in high school.
+[[Root Cellar Makerspace placeholder website](https://lucid-kare-8f5870.netlify.app)]
+<br />I created this placeholder for a makerspace founding group I was part of when I was in high school.
 Cool three.js animation.

 [[BuildaBot Ghana](https://nifty-stallman-945b6b.netlify.app)]
-A quick website I made for a project I ran in Ghana with my old nonprofit.
+<br />A quick website I made for a project I ran in Ghana with my old nonprofit.

 [[STEM-Dominica](https://sharp-hamilton-e9f332.netlify.app)]
-A quick website I made for a couple projects in the Dominican Republic with my old nonprofit.
+<br />A quick website I made for a couple projects in the Dominican Republic with my old nonprofit.

 **2018**